Thursday, February 28, 2013

 Allison at 12

-After we came back home, Al was telling the many people who wanted to see me, that I was not quiet "Ready for Visitors"...
-My protests did not help; he made sure I was taking my medicine, arguing me to eat and was constantly asking me how I was feeling...
-I am convinced, that the love and care, my family members as well as our good friends; helped my recovery more then the 'Bitter Medicine' I had to take...
-Before my 'Bon Voyage party', I wrote a goodbye poem for "Tum the tumor" X and shared it with my visitors.x "Don't you Hate this Tumor?"
+After we came back home, Al was telling the many people, who wanted to see me, that I was not quiet "Ready for Visitors"...
+My protests did not help; he made sure I was taking my medicine, arguing me to eat and was constantly asking how I was feeling...
+I am convinced, that the love and care, my family members as well as our good friends, helped my recovery, more then the 'Bitter Medicine' I had to take...
+Before my 'Bon Voyage party', I wrote a goodbye poem for "Tum the tumor" X and shared it with my visitors.X"Don't you Hate this Tumor?"
 One of my friends asked me...
-I had to think about it.
-The truth was that I did not hate Tum, I was actually grateful to this tumor; realizing that because of Tum, I got in touch with old friends, made new ones, had a great party, inspiring people to be more calm and positive during challenging times and learn to overcome fears; by using Hope and Laughter, during difficult and scary moments...This challenging experience encouraged me to write Poetry, once again...Below is a poem, written and dedicated to Tum the Tumor, who is now far away ...
+I had to think about it, the truth was that I did not hate Tum, I was actually grateful to this tumor; realizing that because of Tum, I got in touch with old friends, made new ones, had a great party, inspiring people to be more calm and positive during challenging times and learn to overcome fears, by using Hope and Laughter, during difficult and scary moments...This challenging experience, encouraged me to write Poetry, once again...Below is a poem, written and dedicated to Tum the Tumor, who is now far away ...

 A poem for Tum